Pobek/restonic/README.md

 ## config.py

-- <del>Refactor the configuration file to be able to have multiple datapowers from multiple environments </del>
+- ~~Refactor the configuration file to be able to have multiple datapowers from multiple environments~~
-- <del>Create a function that returns an organized list of datapowers from the configuration file for an easy use in commands</del>
+- ~~Create a function that returns an organized list of datapowers from the configuration file for an easy use in commands~~

 ## commands

-- <del>Add an option to specify which datapower apply the command to.
+- ~~Add an option to specify which datapower apply the command to.
 For example: when the option '--machine' is used, check if the given value exists within the configuration as a datapower.
-In case the given value is 'all', apply the command to all of the datapowers from the configuration file.
-If the given value isnt a datapower or the word 'all', return an error message.</del>
+In case the given value is 'all', apply the command to all of the datapowers from the configuration file.If the given value isnt a datapower or the word 'all', return an error message.~~

 ## mpgw_commands.py